ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

           -2.0585022, 0.25202942, 0.9960022, 0.007845461, 0);
 ```

-and so you can just loop over all the ERA5 data and do this.
-Unfortunately it is quite slow for populating a data warehouse as it does more than just insert data:
+and so you can just loop over all the data doing this row-by-row.
+Unfortunately it is quite slow as quite a bit goes on behind the scenes here:

 1. Postgres needs to parse the statement, validate table and column names, and plan the best way to execute it.
-2. Postgres may need to lock the table to ensure data integrity.
+2. Postgres may need to lock the table to ensure data integrity.[^mvcc-explanation]
 3. The data is written to a buffer as Postgres uses a write-ahead logging[^wal-explanation] (or WAL) system.
-4. Data from the buffer is actually inserted into the table on disk (which may involve navigating through and updating indexes).
+4. Data from the buffer is actually inserted into the table on disk (which may involve navigating through and updating indexes, but we won't have any here).
 5. If the `insert` statement is part of a transaction[^transaction-explanation] that is committed, then the changes are made permanent.

 So there's a lot of overhead associated with inserting single rows, especially if each `insert` gets its own transaction.

+[^mvcc-explanation]: Postgres may need to perform a full table lock for some operations that modify the entire table.
+But for row-level operations no locking is necessary as Postgres uses [multiversion concurrency control](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) (MVCC) to allow multiple transactions to operate on the database concurrently.
+Each transaction sees a version of the database as it was when the transaction began.

 [^wal-explanation]: [Write-ahead logging](https://en.wikipedia.org/wiki/Write-ahead_logging) is how Postgres ensures data integrity and database recovery after crashes.
 All committed transactions are recorded in a WAL file before being applied to the database.
 In the event of a crash or power failure, the database can recover all committed transactions from the WAL file so the database can always be brought back to a consistent, uncorrupted state.